 - Use trademarks or logos on a government site without permission, or

-- Use content from a site that implies the government agency is endorsing your site, service or product.
+- Use content from a website that implies the government agency is endorsing your site, service, or product.

-It should also be noted we are referring to the federal government of the United States in this discussion of government website content and copyright.
-This exception does not apply to state or municipal government websites is copyright protected, so you can’t republish it.
+You should keep in mind we are referring to the federal government of the United States in this discussion of government website content and copyright.
+This exception does not apply to state or municipal government websites, so you can’t republish content on those sites.

-If you must have content from a government website, the best approach is to seek permission from the relevant agency to use the material in question.
+If you must use content from a government website, the best approach is to seek permission from the relevant agency to use the material in question.
 If the agency agrees, ask for a confirming email as evidence of the authorization.